nachoSO/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####2.
 Final Model Architecture

-The final model architecture
+The final model architecture is this one [imageNVIDIA]

 ####3.
 Creation of the Training Set & Training Process

 As I've mentioned above, I've decided to use the Udacity dataset, however, I've also created my own dataset following the course tips (for instance, two laps following the right lanes, two the left etc...)

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also flipped images and angles thinking that this would generalize better the training.
+For example, here is an image that has then been flipped: [imageFlipped]

-![alt text][image6]
-![alt text][image7]

-Etc ....

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...